ng-Classic/ng-classic/aio/content/guide/zone.md

  &ast; Zone JS is required by default for Angular.
  */
 import `./zone-flags`;
-import 'zone.js';  // Included with Angular CLI.
+import 'zone.js';  // Included with Angular ClassicCLI.

 </code-example>